Friday, February 16th

 .
 Please email TsaiCenter@smu.edu for more information on the 2018 Symposium.

 Other Conferences and Symposia

 The Tsai Center also welcomes outside groups wishing to hold their own conferences at the law school.
 These groups have included the U.S. Patent and Trademark Office, which has held multiple events at the law school, and the American Intellectual Property Lawyers Association (AIPLA), which held an Electronic and Computer Patent Law Summit at the law school in the summer of 2015.
 Another recent example of a conference held at the law school is the Food Law Forum held in the spring of 2015 and a forum on the Patent Prosecution Highway in 2016.
 The Tsai Center was proud to co-sponsor a panel discussion on cyber security, liberty, and privacy in February 2017 with the Dedman College Interdisciplinary Institute.

 LEADERSHIP LECTURE SERIES

 The “Leadership Lecture Series” will contribute to the Tsai Center’s mission by bringing thought-provoking and dynamic speakers to the law school, serving as a platform for faculty, students, alumni, and practitioners to engage with distinguished leaders in the area of law, science, and innovation.
-The inaugural Leadership Lecture will be given by the Honorable Sharon Prost, Chief Judge of the U.S. Court of Appeals for the Federal Circuit.
+The inaugural Leadership Lecture in October 2016 was given by the Honorable Sharon Prost, Chief Judge of the U.S. Court of Appeals for the Federal Circuit.
 The U.S. Court of Appeals for the Federal Circuit has exclusive jurisdiction over appeals in patent infringement litigation.

 For more information on upcoming conferences and symposia, see the NEWS AND DEVELOPMENTS and EVENTS portions of the Tsai Center’s website.